llgelarall/ParallelProcessing-MatrixMultiplication/README.md

   <img src="4th.png" alt="d2">
 </div>

+## Usage

+Follow the steps in "How to use PINocchio.txt".

 ## Acknowledgments

 We would like to acknowledge the valuable insights and contributions from the parallel computing community.
 This project was inspired by discussions and research projects like "PINocchio" (https://github.com/albf/PINocchio), which have significantly contributed to our understanding of parallel processing techniques.